 Slip, glorious slip.
 This versatile liquid form of clay can be used in a multitude of different ways to create and embellish ceramic art.

 One such method involves using colored slips to create a marbleized look on pottery, which is reminiscent of Staffordshire-style English marbled slipware.
-In today’s post, Michelle Erickson and Robert Hunter demonstrate this process.
+In today’s post, an excerpt from Low-Fire Glazes and Special Projects, Michelle Erickson and Robert Hunter demonstrate this process.
 Enjoy! – Jennifer Poellot Harnetty, editor.

 How The Marbleizing Process Works